List of Jersey ODI cricketers

 This is a list of Jersey One-day International cricketers.

 Jersey finished in first position in Group B of the 2019–2022 ICC Cricket World Cup Challenge League which earned them a place in the 2023 ICC Cricket World Cup Qualifier Play-off.
-The International Cricket Council announced that all the matches in the play-off would have ODI status.
+The International Cricket Council announced that all the matches in the play-off would have One-Day International (ODI) status.
 Jersey therefore made their ODI debut against Canada on 27 March 2023.

 This list comprises all members of the Jersey cricket team who have played at least one ODI match.
 It is initially arranged in the order in which each player won his first ODI cap.
-Where more than one player won his first ODI cap in the same match, those players are listed alphabetically by surname.
+Where more than one player won his first ODI cap in the same match, their surnames are listed alphabetically.